tonylindeberg/pyscsp/README.md

 different types of differential invariants in scale-space (in this code referred to as N-jet functions) can be used for basic purposes of detecting image features in image data.

+The papers (Lindeberg 2013) and (Lindeberg 2021) demonstrate how the spatial component of the receptive fields of simple cells in the primary visual cortex can be well modelled by directional derivatives of affine Gaussian kernels.
+In the code below, we provide functions for generating such kernels corresponding to directional derivatives of affine Gaussian kernels and for computing the effect of convolving images with such kernels.

 The paper (Lindeberg 2015) gives a more modern treatment of some of the concepts described in (Lindeberg 1998a), regarding the use of